Ouroden/TaxBreakReporter/README.md

 Creates taxbreak tar file in ~/TaxBreak/
 If ~/TaxBreak dir does not exists, it will be created.
+Use this script from repository root.

 Tar contains:
   - diff
   - revision info
   - files that have changed with preserved hierarchy

 Usage: reportTaxBreak.sh [revisionNumber]